23941335/cits3403/README.md

 This will automatically generate migration scripts that can be used to upgrade (or downgrade) the database version as it changes over time without losing the data stored in it.

 ## Testing

+Note: Selenium testing requires that you have Google Chrome installed.

 Separated into unit tests and Selenium tests in `app/testing/unit` and `app/testing/selenium`.